-Below are programmes, delivered by third party providers, that the High-end TV Levy Fund is currently supporting.
+Below are programmes, delivered by third party providers, that the High-end TV Levy Fund has supported.
 Please contact the provider directly for more details of each scheme.

 Hartswood West Writer's Award